Employment Discrimination Lawyer

 You have rights, but upholding those rights can be difficult without the help of a law firm focused on employment law.

 If you have faced workplace discrimination because of your race, sex, or disability, you may have a legal claim against your employer.
-Dan Atkerson is an employment discrimination attorney in Allen, TX, who can assist you in bringing any valid claims against your employer.
+Dan Atkerson is an employment discrimination attorney serving Frisco, Plano, Allen, TX, and surrounding communities.
+Our law office can assist you in bringing any valid claims against your employer.
 Our law firm recommends saving any and all documentation, records, and potential evidence that can be used to bolster your case.
 Trust your case to a law office that focuses exclusively on the practice area of employment law.
-We serve clients throughout Plano and Frisco.

 Types of Workplace Discrimination